-We base end-use petroleum product prices on marginal costs of production plus production-related fixed costs, distribution costs, and taxes.
-The LP determines the marginal costs of production, which represent variable costs of production, including additional costs for meeting the reformulated fuels provisions of CAAA90.
+End-use petroleum product prices are based on marginal costs of production plus production-related fixed costs, distribution costs, and taxes.
+The marginal costs of production are determined within the LP and represent variable costs of production, including additional costs for meeting reformulated fuels provisions of CAAA90.
 The LFMM implicitly assumes environmental costs associated with controlling pollution at refineries in the annual update of the refinery investment costs for the processing units.

 The costs of distributing and marketing petroleum products are represented by adding product-specific distribution costs to the marginal refinery production costs (product wholesale prices).
-The distribution costs are obtained from a set of base distribution markups and are defined for each census division (Table 5.).
+The distribution costs are obtained from a set of base distribution markups and are defined for each census division (Table 5).